 Since beginning my book research, I have written for multiple national publications as well as for the International Swimming Hall of Fame and the website of USA Artistic Swimming.
 I presented my research on the history of synchronized swimming as a keynote speaker at the 2017 International Sports and Leisure History Colloquium at Manchester Metropolitan University (UK), and at the 2019 Congress of the International Society for the History of Physical Education and Sport in Madrid.

-You can reach me at email@example.com or follow me on Instagram for fun swimming history posts.
+You can contact me through the form below, or follow me on Instagram for fun swimming history posts.
 I look forward to connecting!